agenda/agenda/README.md

 ### define(jobName, [options], fn)

 Defines a job with the name of `jobName`.
-When a job of job name gets run, it will be passed to `fn(job, done)`.
+When a job of `jobName` gets run, it will be passed to `fn(job, done)`.
 To maintain asynchronous behavior, you must call `done()` when you are processing the job.
 If your function is synchronous, you may omit `done` from the signature.